Skip to main content

 Helm Chart

 We use a Helm Chart to manage the Kubernetes applications.
-The chart is defined in infra/charts/sp1-cluster/values-example.yml.
+The chart is defined in infra/charts/sp1-cluster/values-example.yaml.

-The chart can be used to configure the hardware requirements and the number of replicas you want per service.
+The chart orchestrates all the components described in the Architecture page, plus optional Fulfiller and Bidder services for Prover Network integration.
+It can be used to configure the hardware requirements and the number of replicas you want per service.

 Setup